Anna Marie Skalka: Career and research

 Skalka joined the Phage group at the Cold Spring Harbor Laboratory in 1964 to carry out postdoctoral work on the DNA bacteriophage lambda in the laboratory of the Nobel laureate geneticist and bacteriologist, Alfred Hershey.
 She researched transcriptional regulation in phage lambda with Phyllis Bear and others, as well as DNA genome replication in the phage with Mervyn G. Smith and others.

 In 1968, after Hershey retired and the unit closed, Skalka joined the newly founded Roche Institute of Molecular Biology, at Nutley, New Jersey, where she remained until 1987.
 At first she continued her work on the replication of phage lambda with Lynn W. Enquist, Paul Bartl, Jose Sogo and others.

 In the mid-1970s, she switched her research focus to retroviruses, after a sabbatical studying with Hidesaburo Hanafusa.
 Her initial focus used the avian sarcoma leukosis viruses (ASV) of chickens as a model system.
 With Bill McClements and others, she cloned ribosomal RNA genes of the chicken host.
 In the early 1980s, Skalka's laboratory cloned unintegrated ASV and studied transcriptional regulatory elements in the viral long terminal repeats (LTRs).
 With collaborator Susan Astrin at the Fox Chase Cancer Center, the laboratory cloned part of the avian endogenous provirus ev-1 as well as its integration site; the results suggested similarities between retroviruses and transposable elements.

 Skalka later joined the Fox Chase Cancer Center, where she continued to study the molecular aspects of retroviral replication.
-She held the W. W. Smith Chair in Cancer Research and also served as senior vice president for basic science and director of the Institute for Cancer Research at the Fox Chase.
+She held the W. W. Smith Chair in Cancer Research and also served as senior vice president for basic science and director of the Institute for Cancer Research at Fox Chase.

 Skalka has authored 240 research publications and edited a number of books in addition to authoring or co-authoring two books.